vedez/GE2-Test-2024-Starter/README.md

 - Open exam_scene
 - Modify creature_generator.gd
 - Add fields for length, frequency, start_angle, base_size, multiplier
-- Modify the code in _process in creature_genereator.gd to draw the gizmo as per the video showing where the parts will be generated as spheres.
+- Modify the code in _process in creature_genereator.gd to draw the gizmo as per the video showing where the parts will be generated as cubes.
 - You need to calculate the size of each cube and its position in world space.
 - I suggest you draw a diagram and work this out on paper first.
 Use a sin wave function to determine the size.
 - Frequency controls how often the sin wave will repeat in the length of the creature.
 Start angle is an offset to add. base_size is the smallest segment size and multiplier * base_size is the largest.
 You can use the remap function.